The concept of Trikaya (3 bodies) was developed in the Yogacara. It is also represented as Gankyil[1], which symbolizes the primordial energy.

 'Natural' or 'nature' refers to the cognitive nature that manifests itself as Sambhogakaya at the level of the path.
 [9]

 A fourth kaya is the svābhāvikakāya(Skt. svābhāvikakāya; Tib. ngowo nyi ku; Wyl. ngo bo nyid sku), which is not another manifestation but the supreme buddha-kaya as the essence of the other kayas [10] (Buddha nature).
-It is free from Avidya.
+It is free from Avidya and the body of true nature.

 His wisdom-aspekt is the Jnanakaya( Skt. jñānadharmakāya; tib. yeshe chöku; Wyl. ye shes chos sku), also Sahaja-Kaya or Sahaja-tanu or Mahasukha-Kaya (Body of sublime bliss) or the Visuddha-Kaya, through which the suchness is directly recognized [11] [12]

-Occasional is also divided into 5 kayas (Dharmakaya - chos sku / choe ku, Svabhavakaya ngo bo nyid sku / ngo where nyi ku; ; Jnanakaya - ye shes chos sku / ye she choe ku ; Sambhogakaya - longs sku / long ku, Nimanakaya - sprul sku / Truel ku) [14].
+Occasional the kayas are also divided into 5 kayas (Dharmakaya - chos sku / choe ku, Svabhavakaya ngo bo nyid sku / ngo where nyi ku; ; Jnanakaya - ye shes chos sku / ye she choe ku ; Sambhogakaya - longs sku / long ku, Nimanakaya - sprul sku / Truel ku) [14].

 According to Alice Bailey, an adept or a Buddha, as soon as he has a Dharmakaya body, leaves any possible relationship with the earth or any thought at it behind him.
 Thus, in order to help humanity, an adept who has acquired the right to nirvana, must renounce the Dharmakaya body as expressed in mystical language.
 [15]